saltstack/salt/doc/ref/configuration/master.rst

     When the master daemon starts, it is expected behaviour to see multiple salt-master processes, even if 'worker_threads' is set to '1'.
-At a minimum, a controlling process will start along with a Publisher, an EventPublisher, and a number of MWorker procsses will be started.
+At a minimum, a controlling process will start along with a Publisher, an EventPublisher, and a number of MWorker processes will be started.
 The number of MWorker processes is tuneable by the 'worker_threads' configuration value while the others are not.